nikolaDrljaca/extractor/docs/AppStructure.md

 Read more [here](https://publicobject.com/2019/06/10/value-objects-service-objects-and-glue/).

-For local data sources(specifically in our case the Room wrapper around an SQLite database), we have `Entity` classes representing the rows/columns managed by the database.
+For local data sources(specifically in our case the Room wrapper around an SQLite database), we have `Entity` (or `Record`) classes representing the rows/columns managed by the database.
 In this case, we don't need additional mapping in this layer, as the data does not go out to an external source.

 Example: `ExtractionEntity`, `ImageEmbeddingsRelation`, `ExtractionDao`.